 Ten years have passed since the zombie epidemic first hit Pittsburgh.
 However, when a bus overturns in a quiet American town killing all thirty-four of its passengers, fears about the diabolical events of ten years ago still lingering in the minds of the local townspeople, instigates the community to take it upon themselves to ‘spike’ the lifeless corpses from the accident - ensuring that none will return to life.
 However, before they can complete their morbid task, hammering a spike through the cranium of the corpses, the emergency services arrive at the scene forcing the local townspeople to flee in fear of being apprehended for their ‘preventative measures’.

-s ago, the incident was simply put down to a one-off occurrence and subsequently forgotten by most.
+Because no further zombie outbreaks had occurred across America since the occurrence ten years ago, the incident was simply put down to a one-off occurrence and subsequently forgotten by most.
 This left everyone off their guard.
 However, those that had not forgotten the terrifying re-animation of the dead, were right to do so.
 For now the victims of the bus accident were beginning to wake from their dead slumber.
 And with their reanimation came a bloodthirsty hunger for living flesh.

 Taken by surprise, those in the relative vicinity of the dead are torn apart and consumed.
 However, Bert Miller together with his three daughters – Ann, Sue Ellen and the heavily pregnant Karen – take the decision to fortify their somewhat isolated rural property with boards of wood over the windows and doors.
-However, Bert’s stern approach to parenting causes Sue Ellen to flee the property whilst he
+However, Bert’s stern approach to parenting causes Sue Ellen to flee the property whilst he’s sleeping.

-’s not long before Sue Ellen returns to the property, which is now falling under a siege of undead maunders as well as harbouring a group of newcomers - Jim Carter (wearing a state trooper’s uniform), Wade Connely (also wearing a state trooper’s uniform), a Mr Flack, and a woman simply named Angel.
+However it’s not long before Sue Ellen returns to the property, which is now falling under a siege of undead maunders as well as harbouring a group of newcomers - Jim Carter (wearing a state trooper’s uniform), Wade Connely (also wearing a state trooper’s uniform), a Mr Flack, and a woman simply named Angel.
 The new arrivals fend off the property from the undead threat (who have already taken Bert Miller as one of their victims) and barricade themselves and the remaining Miller family into the house.

 Sue Ellen’s boyfriend, Billy, arrives to the property on his motorcycle and upon seeing Sue Ellen in a semi-comatose state, escorts her upstairs to rest.
 However, when she eventually wakes, she reveals that she was attacked and raped by the men before being led to the house.
 At this point the charade is dropped and the newcomers show their true colours – that of rapists, thieves and murderers.
 With them are two gagged and bound prisoners - the state troopers who the uniforms were stolen from.